-- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board of Directors; - considering and making recommendations to our Board of Directors regarding the composition and chairmanship of the committees of our Board of Directors; - instituting plans or programs for the continuing education of our Board of Directors and orientation of new directors; - developing and making recommendations to our Board of Directors regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of the Board of Directors' performance, including committees of the Board of Directors.
+- identifying and evaluating candidates, including the nomination of incumbent directors for reelection and nominees recommended by stockholders, to serve on our Board of Directors; - considering and making recommendations to our Board of Directors regarding the composition and chairpersonship of the committees of our Board of Directors; - instituting plans or programs for the continuing education of our Board of Directors and orientation of new directors; - developing and making recommendations to our Board of Directors regarding corporate governance guidelines and matters; and - overseeing periodic evaluations of the Board of Directors' performance, including committees of the Board of Directors.

 The Nominating and Corporate Governance Committee believes that candidates for director should have certain minimum qualifications, including the ability to read and understand basic financial statements and having the highest personal integrity and ethics.
-The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management; having sufficient time to devote to the affairs of the Company; demonstrating excellence in his or her field; having the ability to exercise sound business judgment; having experience as a board member or executive officer of another publicly held company; having a diverse personal background, perspective and experience; requirements of applicable law; and having the commitment to rigorously represent the long-term interests of our stockholders.
+The Nominating and Corporate Governance Committee also intends to consider such factors as possessing relevant expertise upon which to be able to offer advice and guidance to management; having sufficient time to devote to the affairs of the Company; demonstrating excellence in his or her field; having the ability to resolve and experience, and experience, requirements of applicable law; and having the committeent to rigorously represent the long-term interests of our stockholders.
 However, the Nominating and Corporate Governance Committee retains the right to modify these qualifications from time to time.
 Candidates for director nominees are reviewed in the context of the current composition of the Board of Directors, the operating requirements of Olema and the long-term interests of stockholders.
 In conducting this assessment, the Nominating and Corporate Governance Committee typically considers diversity (including diversity of gender, race, ethnicity, age, sexual orientation and gender identity), age, skills, and such other factors as it deems appropriate, given the current needs of the Board of Directors and Olema, to maintain a balance of knowledge, experience, and capability.

 In the case of incumbent directors whose terms of office are set to expire, the Nominating and Corporate Governance Committee reviews these directors' overall service to Olema during their terms, including the number of meetings attended, level of participation, quality of performance, and any other relationships and transactions that might impair the directors' independence.
 In the case of new director candidates, the Nominating and Corporate Governance Committee also determines whether the nominee is independent for Nasdaq purposes, which determination is based upon applicable Nasdaq listing standards, applicable SEC rules and regulations, and the advice of counsel, if necessary.
 The Nominating and Corporate Governance Committee establishes criteria for a potential candidate based on the qualifications and factors set forth above and engages a professional search firm to assist in finding a potential candidate based upon such criteria.
-The Nominating and Corporate Governance Committee conducts any appropriate and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board of Directors.
+The Nominating and Corporate Governance Committee and necessary inquiries into the backgrounds and qualifications of possible candidates after considering the function and needs of the Board of Directors.
 The Nominating and Corporate Governance Committee meets to discuss and consider the candidates' qualifications and then selects a nominee for recommendation to the Board of Directors by majority vote.